Yalton/greenLineTest/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Improve Queue system
+- [ ] Improve model which detects people (Dark colors and obscured figures confuse it currently)
-- [ ] Allow certain users to bypass queue under given circumstances
-- [ ] Improve overall UI
+- [ ] Add more features in general

 See the [open issues](https://github.com/Yalton/kickVlogDL/issues) for a full list of proposed features (and known issues).